evanharmon1/harmon-ops/mac/CHECKLIST-MAC.md

 ## Fonts

-- [ ] Change iTerm and VS Code Terminal to Powerline Font
+- [x] Change iTerm and VS Code Terminal to Powerline Font
-  - [ ] ITerm2 > Preferences > Profiles > Text > Change Font
+  - [x] ITerm2 > Preferences > Profiles > Text > Change Font
-    - [ ] Meslo LG DZ for Powerline
+    - [x] Meslo LG DZ for Powerline
-  - [ ] Open Settings
+  - [x] Open Settings
-    - [ ] Terminal Integrated font family: Meslo LG L DZ for Powerline
+    - [x] Terminal Integrated font family: Meslo LG L DZ for Powerline

 ## 9. Set Default "open with" for file types.

 - If duti tool in configureMacSettings.sh didn't work, use SwiftDefaultApps Mac Preference Pane app to fill in the gaps.
 If neither the duti tool or the SwiftDefaultApps app works, then fall back on the manual/normal method of going to that file type's Get Info panel in Finder and changing it with Open with: > Change All....

-- [x] VSCodium: general text or no extension, config files, git, bash scripting, sh, dotfiles, etc.
+- [x] Nova: general text or no extension, config files, git, bash scripting, sh, dotfiles, etc.
   - [x] txt
   - [x] pem
   - [x] pub